-Berlin, Germany They handle the tasks a computer can’t.
+Berlin, Deutschland They handle the tasks a computer can’t.
 Millions of clickworkers rate products, test beta versions, approve comments and delete pornographic content.
 With the easy money comes precarious low-wage jobs without benefits or security.

 In 2001, NASA found an innovative answer to an age-old problem.
 The U.S. space agency wanted to map mass quantities of photo imaging from Mars.
 Machines alone could not solve the problem and it would have taken months for the agency’s employees to complete the task.
 NASA therefore opted for a new sort of outsourcing: crowdsourcing.